camera-traps/wildlifecamera.eu/pages/home.md

 layout: home
 title: BIG_PICTURE # Not shown
 description: Sharing camera trap data to improve wildlife monitoring # Used for metadata, not shown
+background:
-background: /assets/logos/big_picture.gif # Used as banner image, not background
+  img: /assets/logos/big_picture.gif # Used as banner image, not background
+  by: Yon Halotel
+  href: /logo/
 permalink: /
 ---